-Chinese automaker Zotye plans to sell a crossover SUV in U.S.
+Chinese automaker Zotye plans to sell a crossover SUV in US

-When Chinese automaker Zotye opens up its dealers in the U.S., the first car it plans to sell may be well-aligned with American consumer tastes.
+When Chinese automaker Zotye opens up its dealers in the U.S., the first car it plans to sell may be aligned with American consumer tastes.
 The automaker's sales chief said Thursday that a version of the T600 will be its launch product when it expands in the U.S., but he didn't say when it will go on sale.

 Automotive News reported that Bob Pradzinski, senior vice president of sales for Zotye USA, said the projected pricing and size of the T600 match what the U.S. market's consumer desires.
 The current T600 pictured above has been sold in China since 2013 and is powered by a 1.6-liter turbo-4 teamed to a 6-speed automatic.
 It's likely that Zotye will sell the car's replacement in the U.S.